 Upon arrival at the premises of a site the Commissioner/delegate or quality assessors will request consent to enter the premises and exercise search powers for the purpose of conducting an assessment contact.
 The quality assessors will show their credentials and give the person in charge at the premises a letter confirming the visit.

 Requesting information or documents for assessment contacts

-The Aged Care Quality and Safety Commissioner (Commissioner) or a quality assessor may request from a provider information or documents relating to the purposes of an assessment contact where the contact does not include a visit to the premises of the service.
+The Commissioner/delegate or a quality assessor may request from a provider information or documents relating to the purposes of an assessment contact where the contact does not include a visit to the premises of the service.